hanzopgp/AlphaZeroICGA/README.md

 `ant build` : compile the java file in **bin/**.

-`ant mcts_trials` : runs the MCTS simulations only (randomly or using the model depending if there is a model in **models/**) and creates a dataset.
+`ant run_trials` : runs the MCTS simulations only (randomly or using the model depending if there is a model in **models/**) and creates a dataset.

+`ant run_dojos` : runs a 1 versus 1 between the last model (the outsider) and the best current model (the champion model) and outputs some stats.

+`ant run_tests` : runs tests against Ludii built-in AIs.

 `ant train_model` : only trains the model using the dataset and save the best model.

-`ant mcts_dojo` : runs a 1 versus 1 between the last model (the outsider) and the best current model (the champion model) and outputs some stats.

 `ant create_agent` : takes the best model and build an agent as a jar file for the Ludii software.